McCaslin28/Exercise-02d-Menu-and-HUD/README.md

-# Project Name 2D Space shooter "The Bomber"
+# Project Name: 2D Space shooter "The Bomber"
 Context and date: 2D space shooter
 Description: Destory the battleships and avoid the flying zeppelins to get a high score.